appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Upload-CSV-Data-to-Table.md

+---
+description: This page shows you how to upload an array of objects, such as CSV, XLS(X), JSON, or TSV files, into a Table widget using a Filepicker widget.
+---

 # Upload CSV/XLS data in Table using Filepicker

 This page shows you how to upload an array of objects, such as CSV, XLS(X), JSON, or TSV files, into a Table widget using a Filepicker widget.